-I gave an unbelieving "yeah right" huff.
+I gave a disbelieving "yeah right" huff.
 If it were only that easy!

-His dark, brown eyes hinted at excitement as he reached, tapping my shoulder as if checking to see if was really.
+His dark, brown eyes hinted at excitement as he reached, tapping my shoulder as if checking to see if I were reaI.
 I tensed, waiting for the cold shock of his icy skin but none came.
 "Remarkable.
-Strange is the possibility I'd come across you here, but it's great to see you again, Rachel."
+Strange is the possibility I'd come across you here, but it's great to see you again," he said.

 I woke from the coherent dream with a jolt.